darkeclipz/recipes/template.md

 An unordered list of the ingredients.

- 1. Ingredient A
+ * Ingredient A
- 2. Ingredient B
+ * Ingredient B
- 3. Ingredient C
+ * Ingredient C

 ## Steps

 An ordered list of steps that have to be taken for the recipe.

+ 1. Step 1
+ 2. Step 2
+ 3. Step 3

 ## Sources